jlengstorf/twilio-gatsby-video-chat/README.md

 ### Create a Serverless Function in Twilio

 -   Navigate to the [functions console](https://twilio.com/console/functions/manage)
--   Create a new function named “Create Room Token”
+-   Create a new function named “Create Room Token” using the "Blank" template
 -   For the path, use `/create-room-token`
 -   Click the copy button next to the path and store this; we’ll use it in the app later
 -   Uncheck the box for “Check for valid Twilio signature”